 The tool needed here is a scanner.
 Like all tech toys, any model you buy today is "obsolete" within a couple of months.
 Surprise: today's (and even yesteryear's scanner) will do just fine for the Web which absolutely requires small image files.

 If you don't have a scanner yet, first consider whether your use warrants a purchase.
 The need may be just occasional, say you just want to upload a few pictures from your workshop to help the guys in the atlas_craftsman group.
-Take your photos, or slides, and computer diskettes and a bag of donuts to a friend or neighbour's place.
+Take your photos, or slides, and computer diskettes and a box of donuts to a friend or neighbour's place.
 If they are really nice, they will make a set of files at the size needed, either during the original scan, or when cropped and downsized in a photo program.
-Warning: powdered or jelly donuts may be hazardous to the process; it's always wise to select donuts or spouses with due care.

 If you need a scanner permanently, the choice will probably need more research on your part than you spent before choosing the items in the last sentence.
 Start with free material, magazines or books, at the library.
 You may be lucky enough to have a friend who has recently boned up on the subject for his own use, but keep an open mind based on your own research.
 Magazines may have a comparison chart comparing features of multi models.
 There are Web sites like CNET where you can compare scanner features and reviews, and read some brutally frank opinions of real scanner owners.
 Go to http://www.search.com/ and under Consumer Electronics, search for the word scanner.

-Do yourself a Really Big favour and buy the book "How to Do Everything with Your Scanner Second Edition" [or newer if available] by Dave Huss, published by McGraw-Hill/Osborne, ISBN 0-07-222891-1.
+Do yourself a favour and buy the book "How to Do Everything with Your Scanner Second Edition" [or newer if available] by Dave Huss, published by McGraw-Hill/Osborne, ISBN 0-07-222891-1.
 It will save you money in your scanner choice, or at least save you from buying the absolutely wrong one for your needs.
-It will also tell you more about scanning truths, and lies, and tips than I ever knew despite using a scanner for ten years.
+It will also tell you more about scanning truths, and lies, and tips than I ever knew despite using a scanner for more than ten years.
 This book will quickly let you make excellent scans and learn to resize images properly.
-(If you don't buy this book, you may likely regret it.)
+(If you don't buy this book, you may eventually regret it.
+Used copies should be available on the web.)

 Only then go to a few computer/scanner outlets and insist on speaking to a sales rep who has personally actually used the models under consideration.
 Not surprisingly, some of the computer whiz kids know more than the manager.
 If the shop has a repair department, ask a technician for his experience with the various brands and models.